 Penalties for Witness Tampering

 The degree of punishment for witness tampering is proportional to the seriousness of the criminal behavior.
-So a person convicted of having a witness killed can be sentenced to life imprisonment, and a person convicted of harassing a witness into testifying untruthfully won’t be punished by more than a year of imprisonment.
+A person convicted of having a witness killed can be sentenced to life imprisonment, while a person convicted of harassing a witness into testifying untruthfully won't be punished by more than one year of imprisonment.

 Depending on the circumstances of the case, witness tampering can be charged as a misdemeanor or a felony.
 The following are sample punishments for this crime:

 Defenses Against a Criminal Charge

-When charged with a crime, you are innocent until guilt is established beyond a reasonable doubt.
-Below is a brief list of available defenses for fighting a witness tampering claim:
+When charged with a crime, you're innocent until guilt is established beyond a reasonable doubt.
+Below is a brief list of available defenses for fighting a witness tampering charge:

-It’s incredibly stressful to be faced with criminal charges.
+It's incredibly stressful to be faced with criminal charges.
 Fortunately, there are defense strategies that may be available to you depending on the nature of your case and the individual facts.
-Receive a free case review from an experienced criminal defense attorney to learn more about your legal options.
+Protect your interests by speaking with an experienced criminal defense attorney today.